 Merchant growthMerchant growthPlaybookDashboard

-Learn how to manage stablecoin settlements and reconciliation with a merchant playbook covering quoted currency, token grouping, chain visibility, withdrawals, and exception handling.
+See how stablecoin settlement and reconciliation stay understandable through quoted currency, token grouping, chain visibility, withdrawals, and exceptions.

 Apr 16, 20264 min read

 Merchants often focus on lower fees and faster settlement when they launch stablecoin checkout.
-Those benefits are real, but they are only sustainable when reconciliation stays operationally simple.
+Those benefits are real, but they are only sustainable when the payment record stays easy to read later.

-If finance has to rebuild payment context manually from blockchain data, the margin improvement quickly disappears into operational overhead.
+If a business has to rebuild payment context from blockchain data after the fact, the margin improvement quickly disappears into matching work.

-Reconciliation should map to the questions your team actually asks.
+Reconciliation should map to the questions merchants actually ask.
 Which payments are ready, which ones are delayed, which belong to euro versus dollar flows, and which need human review should all be easy to answer.

 • Group payments by quoted currency, token, and chain.